roehampton/module-content/msc-software-development-2/week-03/lecture/README.md

 This lecture has mainly been information based without much context.

 - *Defined UML and its history*, especially around why it is a unified modelling approach.
-- Described the fourteen UML models*, dividing these into behavioural and structural types.
+- *Described the UML models*, dividing these into behavioural and structural types.